Blair1233/Class24/1-Lesson-Plans/11-Network-Security/1/Activities/07_Configuring_UFW/Solved/README.md

         - `sudo ufw allow 443`

-6. After updating any rule in UFW, stop and restart it.
+6. After updating the rules, enable and verify UFW status.

    - Type the command that enables UFW: